-Policy action: speaking up for birds in Wales
+Policy action and press releases: speaking up for birds in Wales

 WOS does not have the resources to become involved in all policy matters affecting birds in Wales, but it does comment on those where we consider that we have a unique viewpoint, on behalf of birdwatchers in Wales.